Mastering the Art of Tall Ship Sailing:

 At SchoonerSail we have many years experience teaching people sailing skills and how to be part of the crew on our schooner Trinovante.

 Tall ship sailing where you are member of the crew develops a specific set of skills.
-You still learn to sail but as part of a team.
+Learning to sail as part of a team, mastering a traditional ‘tool kit’ of knots, handling sail and mooring lines, steering a larger vessel and getting a grasp of the rules of the road amongst many other things.

 If you are looking for something more ‘in depth’ about sailing schooners check out the links to our Learning To Sail A Schooner Articles at the bottom of this page.